 The OSMA appreciates the opportunity to provide comments at this initial stage of rule drafting.
 The OSMA's Director of Regulatory Affairs, Jennifer Hayhurst, manages our activities with Ohio's regulatory agency rule drafting process.
 You may reach Ms. Hayhurst at jhayhurst@osma.org.

-Bringing physicians together for a healthier Ohio We look forward to working with ODI on this new section of Ohio rules and we are always available should you have any questions or want to discuss the proposed rules.
+We look forward to working with ODI on this new section of Ohio rules and we are always available should you have any questions or want to discuss the proposed rules.

 Sincerely,